big-bray/bridges-rag/README.md

 | Recall@10 | 0.50 | 1.00 | +0.50 |
 | MRR | 0.394 | 0.875 | +0.481 |

-Graph fusion roughly doubles Recall@5/MRR on questions that hinge on co-authorship, exactly where pure embedding similarity has no signal to work with.
-The LLM-extracted concept graph (C2) and community summaries (C3) remain future work.

 ## Future Work
 - **Query expansion** — rewrite or expand the query before retrieval, to see whether it pushes Recall@k/MRR further than hybrid search alone.
-- **Concept graph & community summaries (GraphRAG C2/C3)** — the metadata graph above covers co-authorship; extracting concept/technique entities per chunk with a local LLM (Ollama) and detecting Leiden communities would extend the graph to thematic and multi-hop questions.
+- **Concept graph & community summaries** — the metadata graph above covers co-authorship; extracting concept/technique entities per chunk with a local LLM (Ollama) and detecting Leiden communities would extend the graph to thematic and multi-hop questions.
 - **Mathematical symbols and images** — `extract` currently flattens PDFs to plain markdown text; PyMuPDF4LLM's handling of formulas is inconsistent (equations often come through as mangled Unicode or drop out entirely), and embedded figures — tiling diagrams, sculpture photos, geometric constructions, all central to this corpus — are ignored altogether, so no chunk, embedding, or citation ever represents them.
 A question that hinges on a specific formula or references "the spiral pattern in Figure 3" is currently unanswerable no matter how good retrieval gets.
 Worth evaluating: a formula-aware extractor (e.g. Nougat, Mathpix) to preserve LaTeX in chunk text, and a multimodal embedding model (e.g. CLIP-style) to index figures so image-referencing questions become retrievable and citable alongside text.

 ## Development